iamdeepti/100DaysOfCode/README.md

 1) solved 3 coding problems from codeforces
 2) completed Task 2 of geo-clustering project
 3) completed Task 3 of geo-clustering project

+# Day 3
+1) solved one question of graph from Interview Bit.